rodrigodadam/scrum-master-quiz/README.md

 - **Questions Storage**

-This was defenitly the big issue that I had during the project.
+This was definitely the big issue that I had during the project.
 Initially I inserted the questions together in (`game.js`) file as a variable.
 However, as I would like to make the project cleaner and easier to understand, I had to find new solutions for storing the questions and not mixing it Questions with the Functions to avoid future problems.
-The first solutions that I try was create a new JS file named (`questions.js`) and I migrated all the questions from (`game.js`) to (`questions.js`) creating a unique place to store the questions.
-I used (`modules`) to import the questions from (`questions.js`) to (`game.js`) and work perfect.
+The first solution that I tried was to create a new JS file named (`questions.js`) and I migrated all the questions from (`game.js`) to (`questions.js`) creating a unique place to store the questions.
+I used (`modules`) to import the questions from (`questions.js`) to (`game.js`) and it worked perfectly.
 But I was not satisfied with another JS file.
 So I decided to implement a JSON file with all questions and create a (`questions.json`) and again transfering all questions from (`questions.js`) to (`questions.json`).
-I chose to use JSON because the syntax is very easy to use also JSON uses less data overall, so I reduce the cost and increase the parsing speed and the structure is straightforward and readable.
+I chose to use JSON because the syntax is very easy to use.
+Also JSON uses less data overall, so I reduce the cost and increase the parsing speed and the structure is straightforward and readable.

 - **Minimal Security Against Cheating**

 I understand that most people look for a quiz to test their knowledge, however there are still people who sabotage themselves and cheat what should be a help for.
 To prevent players from copying and pasting the questions was used in this project in all body of (`game.html`) the **onmousedown="return false**.
-So with this I can avoice copy and past.
-There are a simple way that you can copy and paste the questions with Right click and inspect the game, however for evaluation reasons I will leave this function to be inserted after the conclusion of this evaluation by CODE INSTITUTE.
+So with this I can avoice copy and paste.
+There is a simple way that you can copy and paste the questions with Right click and inspect the game, however for evaluation reasons I will leave this function to be inserted after the conclusion of this evaluation by CODE INSTITUTE.

 ### Test Strategy